NPR/PBS NewsHour/Marist Poll: Americans Don't Think Trump Is Tough Enough On Russia

 What is more, a majority of Americans believe that Russian interference in 2016 impacted the election though just 37 percent said they believe it changed the outcome.
 Another 26 percent said it impacted the election but not enough to change the result, and 30 percent said it had no impact at all.

 Almost half of the country (46 percent) thinks that Justice Department special counsel Robert Mueller's investigation into Russian interference in 2016 has been fair, with roughly a third disagreeing.
-Those opinions are, unsurprisingly, are deeply split along partisan lines — 62 percent of Democrats say it has been fair, while half of Republicans say it has been unfair.
+Those opinions are, unsurprisingly, deeply split along partisan lines — 62 percent of Democrats say it has been fair, while half of Republicans say it has been unfair.

 Loading...